mandeepairborne/samweb/content/_index.md

 ## Options

-Duckquill offers some configuration options to make it fit you better.
+Duckquill offers some configuration options to make it fit you better; most options have pretty descriptive comments, so it should be easy to understand what they do.

 ### Custom stylesheets